 While our tester sported “Nerima” license plates (an area of Tokyo near Shinjuku), it was manufactured by Toyota Auto Body Co., Ltd., at the Fujimatsu Plant in Kariya, close to Nagoya.

 Today’s modern castles are located in the downtown business district of Nagoya-shi (Nagoya City).
 The skyscrapers made our editor feel a bit homesick for Los Angeles.
-By the way, do you know that Nagoya has been a sister city of Los Angeles since 1959?
+Nagoya has been a sister city of Los Angeles since 1959.

 CarNichiWa.com thanks Toyota Motor Corporation’s Nagoya Media Group for providing the Voxy Hybrid press fleet vehicle featured in this review.